Drassil/directory-structure/README.md

 Directory Structure
 -------------------

-This folder contains the ideal directory structure for each kind application / project.
+This folder contains the ideal directory structure for almost **all kind** application / project.

  - bin ( contains binaries/scripts for the application )
  - configs ( application configuration files )